Southern Polytechnic State University: Rankings

 According to the American Society for Engineering Education, in its 2010 edition of Profiles of Engineering and Engineering Technology Colleges, Southern Polytechnic State University was ranked third for the most engineering technology degrees awarded in the United States from 2001 to 2010 in total and third in the number awarded to female graduates in that same time.
 The university ranked second in the nation in total enrollment of students in engineering technology degree programs.
 In 2010, the school was ranked as one of the toughest universities in the U.S. as reported by CBS News.

-Accreditations

-Southern Polytechnic State University earned the following academic accreditations: